Publishing open access with the IALS Open Book Service for Law

 We are not able to consider a manuscript or proposal which has been simultaneously submitted to other publishers.
 If you are making a submission to more than one publisher then this must be disclosed at the time any submission is made to us.

 Submit a proposal

-Proposals and queries should be submitted directly to the IALS Digital Manager and Joint General Editor: email@example.com or online through our submission form.
-Please refer to Submission Guidelines below for more information.
+Proposals and queries should be submitted directly to the IALS Digital Manager and Joint General Editor: email@example.com.
+Please refer to the Submission Guidelines below or download the Submission Guidelines (PDF) for more information.

 Proposal should be succinct and include all the relevant elements described within these guidelines.

 IALS Open Book Service for Law - Proposal Checklist

 To help us consider your proposal promptly and accurately, please check that you have included the following information: